jackashleyb/LaTeX-Resume-Jack-Butlin/README.md

 # LaTeX-Resume-Jack-Butlin
-all my LaTeX Resume versions for various job opportunities
+My Resume in LaTeX and PDF format for job opportunities